Verizon (wireless service): Network

 Before Verizon's LTE network was launched, the company operated an exclusively CDMA2000 network (the other major CDMA2000 carrier in the US being Sprint).
 Verizon began its initial tests for the 4G LTE network in 2008 in order to move from older-generation mobile communications technologies to the emerging global standard.
 In December 2010, Verizon Wireless launched a fledgling 4G LTE network in 39 markets.
 By December 2011, only a year after launch, 200 million Americans were covered with 4G LTE, in 190 markets.
 As of 2016, 98% of the U.S. was covered with LTE, and 92% of all data traffic was on LTE.

 In 2012, the service provider bought spectrum from the country's biggest cable companies, including Comcast, and Spectrum (Time Warner Cable and Bright House Networks at the time) to improve its data network across the U.S. The new capacity allowed Verizon to launch what it calls XLTE (LTE on Band 4) in 2013, providing more capacity in congested and well-populated markets.

 Because 4G LTE is a data-transmitting network, when it launched, Verizon customers' voice calls were still carried over the company's CDMA2000 network, which was developed for 3G cellphones.
 In September 2014, Verizon launched voice over LTE (VoLTE); this allowed voice calls to transmit via the data-only LTE network.
 This also allows for simultaneous voice and data services, something that is unavailable on traditional CDMA2000 calls.
 Along with VoLTE, Verizon also announced support for HD Voice, which provides higher-quality audio for VoLTE calls, and native Video Calling for Android phones.
 In March 2016, Verizon enabled support for Wi-Fi Calling, which allows calls to be placed over a Wi-Fi network.
 As of August 2015, nearly 4 million of Verizon's 103.7 million subscribers used VoLTE.
 In 2019, Verizon announced that they plan to shut down their CDMA2000 network by the end of 2020, making VoLTE the only way to make calls on their network.

-A report by RootMetrics on carrier performance in the second half of 2020 ranked Verizon's network as the best in overall national performance, network reliability, network speed, data performance and call performance.
-Verizon Wireless and AT&T tied for first in text performance.